 Need Help?

-THe TEACH Act of 2002 allows accredited, nonprofit, educational institutions, under certain circumstances, to use copyrighted materials for organized instructional activities in distance education setting.
+The TEACH Act of 2002 allows accredited, nonprofit, educational institutions, under certain circumstances, to use copyrighted materials for organized instructional activities in distance education setting.
 Copyright Act, Section 110(2)

 TEACH Act & Digital Course Material Requirements: